SWA-PTFS/swa-ptfs-site/README.md

 ## 🔐 Admin System
 Admins can:
 - Log in via `/admin/login.html`
-- Add, remove, and update flights
+- Add, remove, and update flights bot on discord will allow this through listening to the flightdeck vc
 - Control what appears on the live flight board

 ⚠️ **Note:**
 This is a frontend-only admin system designed for PTFS and GitHub Pages.